carlosfrias/apigee-opdk-playbook-single-region/installations/mirror/README.md

 Apigee Mirror Playbooks
 =============================

-These playbooks are designed to work with an Apigee mirror in preparation for performing offline installations of Apigee Edge Private Cloud.
+These playbooks work with an Apigee Mirror in preparation for performing offline installations of the Apigee Edge Private Cloud.
 These playbooks perform the following functions:

- * Create an Apigee Mirror on a designated server.
+* Create an Apigee Mirror
- * Download an Apigee Mirror from a designated server
+* Download an Apigee Mirror
- * Upload an Apigee Mirror to a designated server
+* Upload an Apigee Mirror
- * Install an Apigee Mirror to a designated server
+* Install an Apigee Mirror
- * Setup the Apigee Nginx Web server as a yum repository for Apigee Edge Private Cloud installation
+* Setup the Apigee Nginx Web server as a yum repository for an offline Apigee Edge Private Cloud installation

 # Assumptions